jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And to increase your economic influence, Internet Age tools must let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
 This new economy is an incredible place where individuals are as powerful as Big Business or Big Government.

-That's why empowering Main Street with a modern economy is the goalline that Techvolution fights for.
+That's why empowering Main Street with a new economy is the goalline that Techvolution fights for.

 Happily, we're already living in the economy of the future.
 And we have the modern-day protagonists to thank.
 They've been building it for years.